What is diabetes?

 Type 1 diabetes

-Type 1 diabetes is a lifelong autoimmune disease that can be diagnosed at any age.
+Type 1 diabetes is a lifelong autoimmune disease that can be diagnosed at any age but most commonly develops in people aged under 30.
 The exact cause is unknown, but it is believed to be the result of an interaction of genetic and environmental factors.
 A person with type 1 diabetes needs insulin replacement to survive and, except in cases where a pancreatic or islet cell transplant occurs, insulin will be required every day for the rest of their life.
 People with type 1 diabetes must also maintain a careful balance of diet, exercise, glucose management and insulin intake.